usnistgov/docker-control-center/README.md

-# Control Center
+# Docker Control Center

-Docker Compose Control Center is a lightweight Django web application allowing the user to control **docker-compose projects** as well as regular **standalone docker containers**.
+Docker Control Center is a lightweight Django web application allowing the user to control **docker-compose projects** as well as regular **standalone docker containers**.

 It has built-in permissions to control who can view and execute different commands like start/stop/remove on projects or services.